-Dr Rebecca Williams is Associate Professor in Communication, Culture & Media Studies in the Division of Media at the University of South Wales.
+Rebecca Williams is a Senior Lecturer in Communication, Culture & Media Studies in the Division of Media at the University of South Wales.

 Her books include the monographs Theme Park Fandom (2020) and Post-Object Fandom: Television, Identity & Self-Narrative (2015) and the edited collections Everybody Hurts: Transitions, Endings & Resurrections in Fan Cultures (2018), Torchwood Declassified: Investigating Mainstream Cult Television (2013), and A Fan Studies Primer: Method, Research, Ethics (with Paul Booth, 2021).
-She guest edited a special issue of the Journal of Fandom Studies (2018) on the topic of endings and resurrections in media fandom, and co-edited an issue of American Behavioral Scientist with Dr Lucy Bennett from Cardiff University, highlighting research on the links between fandom, participatory cultures and politics, and an issue of Critical Studies in Television (2011) on television in small nations.
-She is currently co-editing a collection on Tim Burton’s Nightmare Before Christmas (read the CFP here).
+She guest edited a special issue of the Journal of Fandom Studies (2018) on the topic of endings and resurrections in media fandom, and co-edited an issue of Critical Studies in Television (2011) on television in small nations.
+She is currently co-editing a special issue of American Behavioral Scientist with Dr Lucy Bennett from Cardiff University, highlighting research on the links between fandom, participatory cultures and politics, and co-editing a collection on Tim Burton’s Nightmare Before Christmas (read the CFP here).
 Her other Works In Progress are listed here.

 Rebecca served as an elected member of the Steering Committee for the Fan & Audience Studies Special Interest Group for the Society of Cinema & Media Studies between 2018 and 2020.
 As a Member of the Board of the Fan Studies Network she co-organised the Network’s annual 2018 conference, one of the world’s largest gatherings of international fan studies scholars, held at Cardiff University.